erjoyner/ESIP2023Summer-A-Tour-of-NASA-s-Earth-Science-Open-Data-Resources/README.md

 * Ross Bagwell: NASA ESDIS Systems Engineer, [email Ross](Ross.Bagwell@nasa.gov)

 ### Requirement
 *(Most important!)
-Participants need to create an Earthdata Log-in account if they don't have one already (https://urs.earthdata.nasa.gov/users/new) in advance of the presentation.
+Participants need to create an [Earthdata Log-in account](https://urs.earthdata.nasa.gov/users/new) in advance of the presentation if they don't have one already.
 Remember your username and password; you will need to be logged in during the event!
 *Participants are expected to bring their own laptop and charger.

 ### Location: